What is the Finished Goods Inventory?

 The various disadvantages are as follows:

-- Obsolete Inventory – When the finished goods are overstocked, it increases the chances of the same to become obsolete, and ultimately, the losses are to be borne by the company.
+- Obsolete Inventory - When the finished goods are overstocked, it increases the chances of the same becoming obsolete.
+This, ultimately, makes the company bear the losses.

-- Storage Costs – More storage shall be needed for the finished goods that are lying, and the company will have to bear more costs for audit, its control, additional manpower, etc.
+- Storage Costs - More storage shall be needed for the finished goods that are lying, and the company will have to bear more costs for audit, control, additional workforce, etc.

-- Insurance Costs – When there are larger inventories, the insurance costs will automatically increase.
-If there is a theft, fire, or any other disaster, the company is likely to suffer, and thus, there would be the need for the same to pay higher premiums.
+- Insurance Costs - When there are larger inventories, the insurance costs will automatically increase.
+If there is a theft, fire, or any other disaster, the company is likely to suffer, and thus, there would be the need to pay higher premiums.

 Recommended Articles

-This article has been a guide to Finished Goods Inventory.
-Here we discuss the formula to calculate finished goods inventory along with an example, advantages and disadvantages.
+This article has been a guide to what is Finished Goods Inventory.
+Here we explain its formula using a calculation example and its advantages, & disadvantages.
 You may learn more about accounting from the following articles –